Government and Elections

 Currently, there are some limits on how soon a former government official can lobby the government after leaving office.

-The current rules around former government officials lobbying after they leave the government were explained to respondents:
+The current rules around former government officials lobbying after they leave the government were then explained:

 Under current law, before they can lobby Congress: